icgc-argo/argo-dictionary/README.md

 If all tests do not pass, the dictionary will not be compiled.

 > Note: The `dictionary.json` file is ignored by git.
 This file can be uploaded to Lectern, for example, but it shouldn't appear in this repo.

+### Testing your dictionary locally

+`node populateReferences.js` will create `populated_dictionary.json`.
+The output of the script is **not** intended to be uploaded to Lectern.
+Instead, it is to aid in testing with the [clinical repo](https://github.com/icgc-argo/argo-clinical).
+It can be used to add/overwrite the contents of the [sample-schema](https://github.com/icgc-argo/argo-clinical/blob/master/sampleFiles/sample-schema.json), when the Lectern URL in the .env file is set to said file's path.